drduh/YubiKey-Guide/README.md

 $ sudo cp onerng_3.6-1_all.deb /mnt/encrypted-storage/
 ```

-If you plan on setting up multiple keys, keep the backup mounted or remember to terminate the gpg process before [saving](https://lists.gnupg.org/pipermail/gnupg-users/2016-July/056353.html).
+**Note** If you plan on setting up multiple keys, keep the backup mounted or remember to terminate the gpg process before [saving](https://lists.gnupg.org/pipermail/gnupg-users/2016-July/056353.html).

 Unmount, close and disconnect the encrypted volume: